-After the temperature cycle has been started the temperature of the repair can be monitored from three screens.
+After the temperature cycle has been started the temperature of the repair can be monitored from the three monitoring screens.
 Either the temperature of an individual zone can be shown as a graph or all the thermocouples can be shown grouped in numerical order and grouped in zones.